-When the whole faculty approves the prospectus, the selection of the dissertation director and other members of the committee is ordinarily also approved at the same time.
+A student collaborates with her or his advisor (who often serves as dissertation committee chair) in selecting other members of the dissertation.
 The names of faculty members available for the direction of the PhD dissertation are listed in the course catalogue under History of Science 300.
 The director of the dissertation must be an eligible member of the department.
 Dissertation committees comprise at least three members.
 The department requires that two members of the committee be members of the department.
 Students in the History of Science are encouraged to include junior faculty on their dissertation committees.

 After the prospectus has been approved, the student, in conjunction with her or his advisor, is required to submit a brief annual report on the progress of the dissertation each year.
 The annual report form is due in September following a discussion between the student, the advisor and, ordinarily, at least one other member of the committee.

-The dissertation defense will ordinarily take place after the dissertation has been approved by the members of the dissertation committee.
+The dissertation defense will ordinarily take place after members of the dissertation committee have approved the dissertation.

 Work for the degree must be completed within a total of five years, or in certain fields where additional preparation is necessary, a total of six years.
 An extension is considered only upon submission of a petition to the department, showing just cause.

-Advising — A student entering the program is assigned a preliminary, provisional advisor, who serves as her or his primary advising resource during the first two or three, semesters.
-In addition, all first year doctoral candidates will be assigned a continuing graduate student (post-generals) who will act as a peer mentor during the first year, helping the candidate to acclimatize to departmental expectations and routines.
+Advising — A student entering the program is assigned a provisional advisor, who serves as her or his primary advising resource during the first two or three semesters.
+In addition, all first year doctoral candidates will be assigned a continuing graduate student who will act as a peer mentor during the first year, helping the candidate to acclimatize to departmental expectations and routines.
 Within the first semester of the first year, the Director of Graduate studies will meet with each student to assess “fit” with her or his provisional advisor.